-DWG type flow monitors require very little maintenance due to the small number of moving parts.
+DWG-L type flow monitors require very little maintenance due to the small number of moving parts.
 The intervals for the replacement of wear parts depend significantly on the operating conditions as well as on the composition of the medium flowing through the device.
 For this reason, no intervals have been set by the manufacturer.
 The operator must determine suitable intervals based on the local conditions and circumstances.
+Removal from the pipe system

-Interval Maintenance work Personnel Visual inspection for dirt/soiling Qualified personnel Visual inspection for free-movement of float Qualified personnel Visual inspection for leaks from the device Qualified personnel Check function of switch contact Qualified personnel
+Interval Maintenance work Personnel Visual inspection for dirt/soiling Qualified personnel Visual inspection of free-movement of float Qualified personnel Visual inspection for leaks from the device Qualified personnel Check function of switch contact Qualified personnel